SKIN SCIENCE

 Diving into the world of skincare can be intimidating for anyone — there seems to be an endless list of different kinds of gels and creams and oils, each for a different purpose, condition, and skin type.
 For people with sensitive skin, skincare can be even more overwhelming.
 And who wants to spend money on a product that only makes their skin red, dry, or irritated?

 Have no fear!
-We’re here to tell you everything you need to know about dealing with sensitive skin: what to do, what not to do, and what ingredients to look for.
+We’re here to tell you everything you need to know about : what to do, what not to do, and what ingredients to look for.

 What exactly is sensitive skin?